This post contains affiliate links.

 Instructions

-- Blend: Place oats in a blender or food processor and blitz into a rough powder, about 10 seconds.
+- Blend: Place ½ cup rolled oats in a blender or food processor and blitz into a rough powder, about 10 seconds.

-- Cook: Transfer oats to a large microwave-safe serving bowl.
-Add water, stirring to evenly mix.
-Microwave on high for 1½ to 2 minutes, or until oats have absorbed the water.
+- Cook: Transfer the oats to a large microwave-safe serving bowl.
+Add 1 cup water, stirring to mix evenly.
+Microwave on high for 1½ to 2 minutes, or until the oats have absorbed the water.

-- Stir: Add egg whites while oats are still hot, stirring to combine.
+- Stir: Add 2 large egg whites while the oats are still hot, stirring to combine.
 Add more water, as needed, to reach a creamy consistency to your liking.
-Stir in optional (but highly recommended!) brown sugar, cinnamon, and salt.
+Stir in optional (but highly recommended!)
+1 Tbsp brown sugar, ½ tsp cinnamon, and ¼ tsp salt.

 - Serve: Serve warm, topped with your favorite oatmeal toppings (like sliced banana, almond butter, and berries!)